No. You may compete for scholarships regardless of your family’s demonstrated financial need.

 If your family has concerns about contributing the portion of the cost not covered by financial aid, we encourage you to contact us so that we may discuss the situation with you.
 Every situation is unique, so we will work with you to determine what financing options are available to assist your family.
 In all cases, a written appeal detailing your special circumstances and providing appropriate documentation will be required in order for a further review of your file to take place.
 Keep in mind that appeals are not guaranteed to be approved.

 The amount of the outside scholarships received will reduce the work-study and loan awards before reducing university need-based grants.
 The combination of outside awards and Rochester-packaged awards may not exceed a student’s determined institutional need or estimated cost of attendance.

 Undergraduates in the College of Arts, Sciences, and Engineering must achieve a specified cumulative GPA and accumulate a specific number of credit hours at the end of each semester to continue receiving financial aid.
-These requirements are outlined in the Academic Standing Policy.
+These requirements are outlined in the Federal and University Academic Standing Policy.
 For recipients of New York State aid, please also review the New York State Academic Standing Policy.

 FAOnline is the University of Rochester’s online student financial aid portal.
 All students receiving financial aid are required to use FAOnline to review financial aid awards, access required documents, and stay informed of important deadlines.
 Students are regularly emailed information regarding their financial aid and are instructed to log into FAOnline to review their account.
 You can log into your account online; you’ll need your University of Rochester ID number (not your Net ID) to get started.

 Yes.
-All students applying for aid will need to file the FAFSA every year.
+All students applying for aid will need to file a FAFSA every year.
 Additional application materials may also be required, and you will be notified in December each year so that you can complete the application process by 12:00 am EDT, March 15.
 Please keep in mind that returning students who do not submit their financial aid application with all supporting documentation by March 15, 2017 are not guaranteed full consideration for need-based University grant assistance and may have their institutional aid reduced due to limited funding.
 While aid is not guaranteed, in general, if the family’s financial situation remains similar and all application guidelines are met, the financial aid package should be similar from year to year.
 Merit-based aid does not require a new application every year.

 UR e-Pay does not update in real time.
 It only updates once a month when the Bursar’s Office generates a new billing statement.
 If a change has been made to your financial aid package, please contact the Bursar’s Office for a revised amount due.
 You may call them at (585) 275-3931 or email them at firstname.lastname@example.org.